TRT - Testosterone Replacement Therapy in Neshanic Station, NJ

 To learn more about B.A.R.E.
 Flower Farm or to order flowers visit bareflowerfarm.com or Instagram or Facebook or YouTube.

-The online auction of the 19th century home next to the former Neshanic Flea Market is scheduled to end 1 p.m.
-April 21.
+It's the third time the 19th century home at 100 Elm St. next to the former Neshanic Flea Market site has been scheduled to be sold.

 The three-bedroom house is located next to the restored Neshanic Station train station on the abandoned Flemington Branch of the Jersey Central Railroad that once carried passengers between Somerville and Flemington until the 1940s.
 On a corner lot, the house is across Main Street from the post office and diagonally across from the Neshanic Methodist Church.

 The house is on the 3.68-acre property that also used to contain the Neshanic Flea Market which closed years ago.
-In 2018, Somerset County and Branchburg Township split the $350,000 selling price and the lot was subdivided with Branchburg owning the section with the house and the county keeping the flea market section next to the South Branch of the Raritan River.
+In 2018, Somerset County and Branchburg split the $350,000 selling price and the lot was subdivided with Branchburg owning the section with the house and the county keeping the flea market section next to the South Branch of the Raritan River.

 The Somerset County Park Commission is using the flea market property as an addition to its South Branch Greenway along the river.
 There is parking for fisherman and those who come to the river for a swim, a canoe trip or to lounge on the sandbars.